From Elvis in Memphis: Release and reception

-The single "In the Ghetto" was released on April 15, 1969, with 300,000 copies shipped by RCA.
+The single "In the Ghetto" was released on April 14, 1969, with 300,000 copies shipped by RCA.
 In its second week after release, it entered the charts, where it remained for thirteen weeks (reaching number three on June 14).
 The single sold a million copies in the United States.
 Meanwhile, it reached number two on the British Singles chart.
 However, its success triggered a confrontation between RCA and American Sound.
 During the sessions, Presley's usual producer, Jarvis, grew increasingly worried about losing control of Presley and his recordings.
 During its first two weeks on the chart, "In the Ghetto"'s production was credited to Jarvis.
 Lacker then called Billboard and had them correct the producer credit to Moman.
 During the fourth week, Parker asked Billboard to remove the production credit from the song's entry entirely (arguing that Presley's records did not traditionally list a producer credit).

-From Elvis in Memphis was released in June 1969.
+From Elvis in Memphis was released on June 2, 1969.
 The album topped the UK Albums Chart, disposing for one week Jethro Tull's Stand Up.
 In the United States, it reached number thirteen on Billboard's Top LPs, and was ranked number seventeen on the magazine's Top Country albums of 1969.
 By January 28, 1970, it was certified gold by the Recording Industry Association of America after selling over 500,000 copies.

 On July 12, 1969, Presley was featured on the cover of Rolling Stone, with the album receiving the lead review.
 Peter Guralnick, the magazine's reviewer, described it as "great ...
 Flatly and unequivocally the equal of anything (Presley) has ever done" and praised the "evident passion which (Presley) has invested in this music", adding: "(he) is trying, and trying very hard, to please us.
 He needs to have our attention ...
 It is his involvement after all which comes as the surprise."
 Billboard also published a positive review, saying that Presley had "never sounded better, and the choice of material is perfect".
 High Fidelity wrote, "Elvis has been through a number of stages, and his latest is the best".